 Patient data flows to the UKRR from different sources, in different ways and with varying frequency, but primarily via quarterly electronic returns from renal centres.
-Data are collected without patient consent using section 251 permissions of the NHS Act (2006) as detailed in the UKRR privacy notice (https://www.renalreg.org/wp-content/uploads/2019/02/Privacy-statement-GDPR-UKRR.pdf).
-The current dataset (version 4.2) - the data variables which the UKRR has permission to collect - is available on the UKRR website (https://www.renalreg.org/datasets/the-uk-renal-registry-dataset/).
-In reality, many variables are currently not well reported to the UKRR and an exercise is being undertaken to improve transparency and completeness of data collection.
+Data are collected without patient consent using section 251 permissions of the NHS Act (2006) as detailed in the Renal Association patient privacy notice.
+The current dataset (version 4.2) - the data variables which the UKRR has permission to collect - is available here.
+In reality, many variables are currently not well reported to the UKRR and an exercise is being undertaken to improve transparency and completeness of data collection - see the data completeness portal.

 The UK Renal Data Collaboration (UKRDC) is an ongoing development which will allow data to flow daily from renal centres to the UKRR.
-The first renal centres have started sending data to the UKRDC and in future, quarterly returns will be replaced by near real time reporting across all centres.
-Currently, the UKRDC is being used for those patients signed up to PatientView, a mobile-friendly platform allowing patients near real time access to much of the information in their health record.
+Some renal centres have started sending their full data submission to the UKRDC and in future, quarterly returns for all renal centres will be replaced by near real time reporting across all centres.
+The UKRDC is also being used for those patients signed up to PatientView, a mobile-friendly platform allowing patients live access to much of the information in their health record.